franciskershaw/festiviews/README.md

 * Average rating of each festival based from all user reviews.
 * Advanced search function which can filter out certain results based on more detailed parameters.
-* Featured festivals appearing on the homepage.
-* List of most recent reviews appearing on the homepage.
 * Extensive bio section of each music festival appearing on each festival hub.

 ### Structure Plane